-We all know someone that is super strict about how many meals he/she eats a day, but has no idea about how many calories those meals contain.
-This is a classic case of “missing the forest for the trees”.
-In this article, I will show you why meal frequency does not deserve much attention and what to focus on instead.
+We all know someone that is super strict about how many meals he/she eats per day, but has no control over the number of calories those meals contain.
+This is a classic case of “missing the forest for the trees.”
+In this article, I will show you why meal frequency does not deserve as much attention as many people think and what you should focus on instead.

 Meal frequency, Energy Balance and Fat Loss